-Marie Goyette - Stone Memorial MC (SOLD OUT)
+Marie Goyette - Stone Memorial CS (SOLD OUT)

 Later Goyette spent several months at STEIM in Amsterdam and produced radio plays such as 'Transatlantique' (1993), worked on theatre projects and directed her own works.
 She collaborated with various artists like Christian Boltanski, Dagmar Krause, Chris Cutler and Heiner Goebbels.
 She’s happy we found her message in a bottle and I’m more than happy she agreed to have this tape published after all, as a document of an artist trying to redefine her voice in a restless city.

 Limited edition of 50 copies.
 Comes in a silkscreened box with a booklet and a plastic bag containing 3 pieces of broken glass, a piece of wire and a signed card.

 Contagious Orgasm - Products Unconscious CS (SOLD OUT)

 “I’m Hiroshi and I like beer” were the first words Hiroshi Hashimoto spoke to me when I picked him up from an airport in 2006.
 For the next 2 weeks we travelled together in old car I borrowed from my parents.
 Just like his records it became an interesting and rewarding journey with unpredictable twists and turns.